LINWEN607/congregate/README.md

     congregate set-default-branch
     congregate enable_mirroring
     congregate count-unarchived-projects
+    congregate archive-staged-projects [--dry-run]
+    congregate unarchive-staged-projects [--dry-run]
     congregate find-empty-repos
+    congregate compare-groups [--staged]
+    congregate staged-user-list
+    congregate generate-seed-data
+    congregate map-new-users-to-groups-and-projects [--dry-run]
+    congregate validate-staged-groups-schema
+    congregate validate-staged-projects-schema
+    congregate map-users
     congregate -h | --help

 Options:
     -h --help     Show this screen.

+Arguments:
+    threads                                 Set number of threads to run in parallel. dry-run                                 Perform local listing of metadata that would be handled during the migration. skip-users                              Migrate all but users (staged_users.json).
+    keep-blocked-users                      Will skip removing blocked users from staged users/groups/projects. access-level                            Update parent group level user permissions (Guest/Reporter/Developer/Maintainer/Owner). staged                                  Compare two groups that are staged for migration.

 Commands:
-    list                                List all projects of a source instance and save it to {CONGREGATE_PATH}/data/project_json.json config                              Configure congregate for migrating between two instances and save it to {CONGREGATE_PATH}/data/config.json stage                               Stage projects to {CONGREGATE_PATH}/data/stage.json,
+    list                                    List all projects of a source instance and save it to {CONGREGATE_PATH}/data/project_json.json. config                                  Configure congregate for migrating between two instances and save it to {CONGREGATE_PATH}/data/config.json. stage                                   Stage projects to {CONGREGATE_PATH}/data/stage.json,
                                                 users to {CONGREGATE_PATH}/data/staged_users.json,
                                                 groups to {CONGREGATE_PATH}/data/staged_groups.json.
-                                        All projects can be staged with a '.' or 'all'. migrate                             Commence migration based on configuration and staged assets ui                                  Deploy UI to port 8000
+                                                All projects can be staged with a '.' or 'all'. migrate                                 Commence migration based on configuration and staged assets. ui                                      Deploy UI to port 8000.
-    import-projects                     Kick off import of exported projects onto destination instance do_all                              Configure system, retrieve all projects, users, and groups, stage all information, and commence migration update-staged-user-info             Update staged user information after migrating only users update-new-users                    Update user IDs in staged groups and projects after migrating users update-aws-creds                    Runs awscli commands based on the keys stored in the config.
-Useful for docker updates add-users-to-parent-group           If a parent group is set, all users staged will be added to the parent group remove-blocked-users                Removes all blocked users from staged projects and groups lower-user-permissions              Sets all reporter users to guest users get-total-count                     Get total count of migrated projects.
-Used to compare exported projects to imported projects. find-unimported-projects            Returns a list of projects that failed import stage-unimported-projects           Stage unimported projects based on {CONGREGATE_PATH}/data/unimported_projects.txt remove-users-from-parent-group      Remove all users with at most reporter access from the parent group migrate-variables-in-stage          Migrate CI variables for staged projects add-all-mirrors                     Sets up project mirroring for staged projects remove-all-mirrors                  Remove all project mirrors for staged projects find-all-internal-projects          Finds all internal projects
+    import-projects                         Kick off import of exported projects onto destination instance. do_all                                  Configure system, retrieve all projects, users, and groups, stage all information, and commence migration. update-staged-user-info                 Update staged user information after migrating only users. update-new-users                        Update user IDs in staged groups and projects after migrating only users. update-aws-creds                        Run awscli commands based on the keys stored in the config.
+Useful for docker updates. add-users-to-parent-group               If a parent group is set, all users staged will be added to the parent group. remove-blocked-users                    Remove all blocked users from staged projects and groups. update-user-permissions                 Update parent group member access level.
+Mainly for lowering to Guest/Reporter. get-total-count                         Get total count of migrated projects.
+Used to compare exported projects to imported projects. find-unimported-projects                Return a list of projects that failed import. stage-unimported-projects               Stage unimported projects based on {CONGREGATE_PATH}/data/unimported_projects.txt. remove-users-from-parent-group          Remove all users with at most reporter access from the parent group. migrate-variables-in-stage              Migrate CI variables for staged projects. add-all-mirrors                         Set up project mirroring for staged projects. remove-all-mirrors                      Remove all project mirrors for staged projects. find-all-internal-projects              Find all internal projects.
-    make-all-internal-groups-private    Makes all internal migrated groups private check-projects-visibility           Returns list of all migrated projects' visibility
+    make-all-internal-groups-private        Make all internal migrated groups private. check-projects-visibility               Return list of all migrated projects' visibility. find-empty-repos                        Inspect project repo sizes between source and destination instance in search for empty repos.
+                                                This could be misleading as it sometimes shows 0 (zero) commits/tags/bytes for fully migrated projects. compare-groups                          Compare source and destination group results. staged-user-list                        Output a list of all staged users and their respective user IDs.
+Used to confirm IDs were updated correctly. archive-staged-projects                 Archive projects that are staged, not necessarily migrated. unarchive-staged-projects               Unarchive projects that are staged, not necessarily migrate. generate-seed-data                      Generate dummy data to test a migration. map-new-users-to-groups-and-projects    Map new_users.json to the staged_groups.json and stage.json (projects) files without making API calls.
+                                                Requires that update-staged-user-info has been called, first, to create new_users.json. validate-staged-groups-schema           Check staged_groups.json for missing group data. validate-staged-projects-schema         Check stage.json for missing project data. map-users                               Maps staged user emails to emails defined in the user-provided user_map.csv
 ```

 #### Important Note